-Class field theory is a major branch of algebraic number theory that studies abelian extensions of global fields.
+Class field theory is a major branch of algebraic number theory that studies abelian extensions of global and local fields.

 1